robmoss/git-is-my-lab-book/docs/guides/writing-code/behave-nicely.md

   These make it harder for other people to use the code, or to run the code on high-performance computing platforms.

 - Prefer using paths that are relative to the root directory of your project, such as `input-data/case-data/cases-for-2023.csv`.
+  If you're using R, the [here](https://here.r-lib.org/) package is extremely helpful.

+- Warn the user before running tasks that take a long time to complete.

+- Notify the user before downloading large files.